benjvi/seven-ways-to-install-cert-manager/4-auto-updating/README.md

 `kustomize build | yshard -g ".kind" -o deploy`

+Then by running `kubectl apply -f deploy/` we create a cert-manager that auto-updates on new package versions being made available.

 ## Why

 In this way, its possible to tell a cluster to stay on the latest version of a component, or to always take the latest security updates but not automatically update to a new major version of a package (by setting a less than version constraint).
 The version constraint uses [this library](https://github.com/blang/semver) so there are lots of possibilities for setting version ranges.